tehryanx/tehryanx.github.io/_posts/2023-07-24-Opinions-are-like-bugs.markdown

 irb(main):010:0> Loofah.fragment(html).scrub!(iframe_scrubber).to_s
 => "<h1>iframe test</h1><!--><iframe></iframe>-->"
 ```
-As expected, Loofah see's the iframe tag in the last example as being safely tucked inside a comment.
+As expected, Loofah see's the iframe tag in both of the the last two examples as being safely tucked inside a comment.
 However, when this exact same code is passed to the pdf generator, the iframe is rendered.
 This means that whatever is parsing the HTML in the pdf generator parses this in such a way that the iframe tag is not inside the comment.

 Even better, the html parsers in modern browsers agree with the pdf generator.
 Open a page with this html in chrome, firefox, edge, etc, and you'll see a rendered iframe:
 ```